google/pepper.js/README.rst

 pervasive browser support.
 It should be noted that although JavaScript "runs everywhere," performance can vary widely between browsers, even on the same hardware.
 Web users also have a wide spectrum of CPU and GPU power.
-If possible, it is highly suggested that applications be designed to scale across differing amounts of processing power, no matter which technology is being used.
+If possible, design your applications to scale across differing amounts of processing power, no matter which technology is being used.

 In terms of file size, it appears that Native Client and Emscripten produce executables of roughly the same size, once they are stripped/minimized and